peteryuhang/code-knowledge/the-pragmatic-programmer.md

   - Forces you to decouple your design, which results in a more flexible and adaptable program
   - Forces you to create a more robust, abstract design by deferring details
   - You can customize the application without recompiling it
-  - Metadata can be expressed in a manner that’s much closer to the problem domain than a general-purpose programming language might be
+  - Metadata can be expressed in a manner that's much closer to the problem domain than a general-purpose programming language might be
   - You may even be able to implement several different projects using the same application engine, but with different metadata

 ### Temporal Coupling